-The bottom fell out of the US economy, far worse than anything anticipated, creating great hardships, frustration, and disappointment.
+The bottom fell out of the US economy in 2008-11, far worse than anything anticipated, creating great hardships, frustration, and disappointment.
 My wife and I had to move abroad, to Turkey and then the United Arab Emirates, to sustain ourselves, so I don’t have first-hand knowledge of what happened in the US beyond that.

 The negative reaction to Obamacare resulted in severe losses in the 2010 and 2014 mid-term elections.
 Obama supporters did not pay enough attention to local races, and many who voted so enthusiastically in 2008 did not vote in the midterm elections of 2010 and 2014.